enkidevs/curriculum/python/python-core/string-recipes/format-text-paragraphs-with-textwrap.md

 # 'te\nxt'
 ```

-Similarly, the `fill` method is a shorter version that can be used to achieve the same result:
+The `fill` method is shorthand notation for the above example:

 ```python
 textwrap.fill("text", width=2)